mikehobi/notes/react-native-animated.md

 ### Declarative Animated Components

-Now let's create a declarative component.
-One that will animate based on the properties that our passed to it.
+Now let's create a declaratively animated component.
+One that will animate based on the properties that are passed to it.

 The key is to fire our animations on `componentWillUpdate()`

-In this example we have a `prop` of `isVisible`, that will determine whether or no we should show or hide our component by translating it appropriately.
+In this example we have a `prop` of `isVisible`, which will determine whether or not we should show or hide our component by translating it on and off the screen appropriately.

-First let's create setup our AnimatedValue with a default value that is determine by `this.props.isVisible`
+First let's setup our `AnimatedValue` with a default value that is determined by `this.props.isVisible`

+In this case an animated value of `0` is hidden, and `1` is visible.

 ```jsx
 class HidingNavBar extends React.Component {